dmlc/gluon-nlp/docs/examples/machine_translation/transformer.md

 # Machine Translation with Transformer

-In this notebook, we will show how to use Transformer introduced in [1] in GluonNLP and evaluate the pretrained model using GluonNLP.
+In this notebook, we will show how to use Transformer introduced in [1] and evaluate the pretrained model with GluonNLP.
 Transformer model is shown to be more accurate and easier to parallelize than previous seq2seq-based models such as Google Neural Machine Translation.
 We will use the state-of-the-art pretrained Transformer model, evaluate the pretrained Transformer model on newstest2014 and translate a few sentences ourselves with the `BeamSearchTranslator`;

 ## Preparation